pizza442/BeatTheLag/Process.md

 ## What coordination and planning practices will you follow?
 - Our team will have a in person meeting every Tuesday after class:
     - We will discuss about what have to be finished in the week based on members' weekly schedule.
-    - We will start on the goal we set for the week in the meeting to see if there are some potential problems so we can try to fix/discuss it in person.
+    - We will start doing the goal we set for the week in the meeting to see if there are some potential problems so we can try to fix/discuss it in person.
+    - The meeting will be in between 30 min to 1 hour, after that we should all know what to do in that week

 - If there is something happen and someone can’t make to the meeting:
     - Have to inform team members three hours before meeting